top of page

 GotG Telltale

-Guardians of the Galaxy: The Telltale Series for Xbox Series X
+Guardians of the Galaxy: The Telltale Series on Xbox Series X

 Story focused games light on gameplay just aren't my thing.
-The story is cliché, animation is janky & the only choice is in platitudes.
-Chapter 3 had a glitch not allowing me to see all paths.
-Was very hard to get through.
+This story is cliché, the animation is janky and the only real choices are in platitudes.
+Chapter 3 had a glitch that locked me out of seeing all paths.
+It very hard for me to get through and would have made a better cartoon.

 Release: Apr 18, 2017